|Georgia - GA||26 years|

-Daniel Woodring was born in Philadelphia, Pennsylvania, but has lived in Florida for the past twenty-five years.
-In Florida, he lived and worked in Pensacola, Clearwater, Jacksonville, Gainesville and now Tallahassee.
+Daniel Woodring was born in Philadelphia, Pennsylvania, but has lived in Florida for over 30 years.
+In Florida, he has lived and worked in Pensacola, Clearwater, Jacksonville, Gainesville and now Tallahassee.
 His wife Jean, who is also an attorney, was born in Miami, and grew up in Ft.
 Myers.

 He graduated from the University of Florida, College of Law with a Juris Doctorate, Cum Laude, and received his B.A. degree from Clearwater Christian College, Summa Cum Laude.

 After law school, Mr. Woodring was in private practice doing general civil and appellate work.
 He then accepted a two year appellate clerkship at the First District Court of Appeal.
 During his time at the court, he worked on cases including, but not limited to: criminal; family law; administrative law; workers’ compensation; civil and constitutional law.